-Consider a simple example with one consumption good C, one asset Y, two time periods 0, 1, and two states of nature U and D in the last period.
+Consider a simple example with one consumption good C, one asset Y, two time periods 0, 1, and two states of nature U and D in the last period, taken from Geanakoplos (2003).
 Suppose that each unit of Y pays either 1 or .2 of the consumption good, in the two states U or D, respectively.
 Imagine the asset as a mortgage that either pays in full or defaults with recovery .2.
 (All mortgages will either default together or pay off together).
 But it could also be an oil well that might be a gusher or small.
 Or a house with good or bad resale value next period.
 Let every agent own one unit of the asset at time 0 and also one unit of the consumption good at time 0.
 For simplicity we think of the consumption good as something that can be used up immediately as consumption c, or costlessly warehoused (stored) in a quantity denoted by w.
+Think

-Think of oil or cigarettes or canned food or simply gold (that can be used as fillings) or money.
+Endogenous Collateral with Heterogeneous Beliefs: A Simple Example of oil or cigarettes or canned food or simply gold (that can be used as fillings) or money.
 The agents $h \in H$ only care about the total expected consumption they get, no matter when they get it.
 They are not impatient.
-The difference between the agents is only in the probabilities γ_U^h , $\gamma_D^h = 1 - \gamma_U^h$ each attaches to a good outcome vs bad.
+The difference between the agents is only in the probabilities $\gamma_U^h, \gamma_D^h = 1 - \gamma_U^h$ each attaches to a good outcome vs bad.